piinalpin/piinalpin.github.io/2020/12/create-sequence-like-oracle-in-mysql/index.md

 DROP FUNCTION IF EXISTS nextval;
 ```

-4. Create a custom sequence
-Call `nextval('sequence_name')`, and will returns the next value.
+4. Create a custom sequence call `nextval('sequence_name')`, and will returns the next value.
 If name of sequence does not exists, it will created automatically by initial value 1.

 ```mysql
 DELIMITER //